futtta/autoptimize/readme.txt

 == Changelog ==

+= 2.7.3 =
+* Critical CSS: cache settings in the PHP process instead of re-fetching them
+* Critical CSS: shorter intervals between calls to criticalcss.com (shortening the asynchronous job queue processing time)
+* inline & defer CSS: fix for some excluded files not being preloaded
+* 404 fallback: only create fallback files for CSS/ JS, not for (background-)images
+* copy changes as suggested by Cyrille (@css31), un grand merci!
+* misc. other minor fixes, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 2.7.2 =
 * Critical CSS: fix settings page issues with certain translation strings
 * Critical CSS: fix "inline & defer" not being "seen" on multisite network settings